golanlevin/ExperimentalCapture/students/charlotte/index.md

 ### About Me

 Currently studying fine arts and computer science.
+Based in ny, long island/ work in nyc when im not at cmu.

 --
 ### Contact